The Value of Healthcare IT Governance

 7 Paths to Optimal IT Governance Processes

-2. Develop and utilize a standard business case to describe impact and effort for demand that can be used to compare all requests and prioritize those providing the most value for the effort required
+2. Develop a Standard Business Case.
+Develop and utilize a standard business case to describe impact and effort for demand that can be used to compare all requests and prioritize those providing the most value for the effort required

-4. Define multiple approval paths that can accommodate emergency needs, risk/compliance/safety requests, growth projects, and operational improvement requests
+4. Define Multiple Approval Paths.
+Establish clear routes for emergency needs, risk/compliance/safety requests, growth projects, and operational improvements.

-6. Improve IT resource tracking so that current and forecasted IT resource supply is well understood
+6. Improve IT Resource Tracking.
+Strengthen visibility into current and forecasted IT resource supply to better plan for demand.

 About the Author